Environment and Air Pollution

 Previous comments we have made on the air quality issue, including detailed analysis of the London ULEZ are given below:

-The budget figures subsequently disclosed by TfL, our own estimates of the revenue which are wildly different, and the cost/benefit ratio, are contained in this document: Cost-
+The budget figures for the ULEZ disclosed by TfL (after an FOI act request), our own estimates of the revenue which were wildly different, and the cost/benefit ratio, are contained in this document: Cost-

 An interesting paper was produced by Neil Oliver on the "Social Costs of Air Pollution from Cars in the UK" in Augist 2017.
 It can be read here: Social-